svlada/svlada.github.io/posts/jwt-token-authentication-with-spring-boot.md

 2. User sends Access token with each request to access protected API resource
 3. Access token is signed and contains user identity (e.g. user id) and authorization claims.

-It's important to note that authorization claims will be included with the Access token.
-Why is this important?
-Well, let's say that authorization claims (e.g user privileges in the database) are changed during the life time of Access token.
-Those changes will not become effective until new Access token is issued.
-In most cases this is not big issue, because Access tokens are short-lived.
-Otherwise go with the opaque token pattern.
+It's important to note that authorization claims are embedded in the access token.
+Why does this matter?
+If authorization data (e.g., user privileges stored in the database) changes during the lifetime of an access token, those changes will not take effect until a new token is issued.

+In most cases, this is not a major issue since access tokens are typically short-lived.
+However, if up-to-the-minute accuracy is required, consider using the opaque token pattern instead.

-Before we get to the details of the implementation, let's look the sample request to protected API resource.
+Before diving into the implementation details, let's look at a sample request to a protected API resource.

 **Signed request to protected API resource**

-The following pattern is used for access tokens: ```<header-name> Bearer <access_token>```.
+The pattern for access tokens is: `<header-name>: Bearer <access_token>`

-In our example for header name (```<header-name>```) we are using ```X-Authorization```.
+In our example, the header name is `X-Authorization`.

 Raw HTTP request:
 ```java